-A Japanese bathhouse (or sentō) has been an important part of Japanese culture for over a thousand years.
-Every day people from all over the country are heading to the sentō to enjoy their bath.
+A Japanese bath house (or sentō) has been an essential part of Japanese culture for over a thousand years.
+Every day, people from all over the country head to the sentō to enjoy their bath.

 1. What is a Japanese Sento?